DrThomasAger/smile/README.md

 ***(: Smile*** is a markup (like ***Markdown*** or ***HTML***) designed to instruct **Large Language Models (LLMs)** in a way both machines and humans understand.

+In it you:

-In it you define sections that are discrete and semantic (meaningfully different) from each other, and defining their type (like data input, personality guidance, or output response format) and their name (like meeting transcript, smile expert who is only positive, and markdown).
+1. Define sections that are discrete and semantic i.e. (meaningfully different) from each other
+2. Set their type e.g. (data input, personality guidance, or output response format)
+3. Name them e.g. (meeting transcript, smile expert who is only positive, and markdown).

-This lets you and the LLM maintain readable and structured positive prompting.
+This lets you and your model maintain readable and structured positive prompting.

 It is: